 - Domestic firms operate mostly or completely within the United States.
 They may import supplies or export products, but these activities normally represent a comparatively small share of total business activity.
-Domestic companies are typically governed by U.S. securities laws.
-Their financial reports are normally constructed according to Generally Accepted Accounting Principles (GAAP).
+Domestic companies are typically governed by US securities laws.
+Their financial reports are normally constructed according to generally accepted accounting principles (GAAP).

-- Financial statements prepared under GAAP and SEC rules in the United States and those prepared under IFRS elsewhere may appear generally similar and use the same terminology.
-However, there will be many detail differences.
-For example, the layout and format of public company reports are determined by detailed SEC regulations, so most such reports tend to look the same.
-IFRS reports, by contrast, may differ significantly as long as they include required information.
-IFRS reports may also provide greater detail about prior-period results.
+- Financial statements prepared under GAAP and SEC rules and those prepared under IFRS appear generally similar and use the same terminology.
+But there are many detail differences.
+For example, in the US, the layout and format of public company reports are determined by detailed SEC regulations, so most such reports tend to look the same.
+IFRS reports, by contrast, may differ significantly as long as they include the required information.
+IFRS reports might also provide greater detail about prior-period results.

 - Interim financial reports created under IFRS generally allow fewer kinds of costs to be deferred from one period to another.

 - Guidelines for consolidation of subsidiaries under GAAP allow the determination to be based on controlling financial interests.
-Under IFRS, however, the determination may be based on whether the parent entity has the power to control the subsidiary.
+Under IFRS, however, the determination can be based on whether the parent entity has the power to control the subsidiary.